Image showing Lokalise translating apps into different languages

 Part I: Setting up your app

 Localizable.strings stores application strings as key-value pairs for each language.
 Let’s create this file for the base language first.
-Select File → New → File… or just tap Ctrl+N or Cmd+N. Search for strings and you will see Strings File in Resource window:
+Select File → New → File… or just tap Ctrl+N or Cmd+N. Search for strings, and you will see Strings File in the Resource window:

 Choose Strings File and name the file Localizable: